This post may contain affiliate sales links. Please see my full disclosure policy for details

 Follow Beyond Frosting:

-These Easy Sugar Cookie Bars are soft and chewy and topped with a perfect whipped vanilla frosting.
-They’re buttery, dense and chewy in the middle.
+These easy Sugar Cookie Bars are soft and chewy and topped with a perfect whipped vanilla frosting.
+They’re buttery, dense and so delicious!

 For the cookie bars: